bjchia/bjchia.github.io/books.md

 * Einstein: His Life and Universe (Walter Isaacson)
 * The Innovator's Dilemma
 * Originals: How Non-Conformists Move the World (Adam Grant)
+* Origin Story: A Big History of Everything, by David Christian

 ## Personal Improvement